 Cancun Xcaret’s Espectacular is Recognized!

 Xcaret Experiences as a company has been recognized as one of the Best Mexican Companies and its Xcaret Park is a whole other ballgame that I could write weeks and weeks about.
 They are truly leading the way to the very best in theme parks, resorts and ecotourism developments.
 I cannot say enough about how wonderful they are.
-Even before I went on this sponsored trip to Xcaret to experience the Dia de los Muertos there, I was singing their praises as you can see from this article about Xcaret written back in 2012.
+Even before I went on this sponsored trip to Xcaret to experience the Dia de Los Muertos there, I was singing their praises as you can see from this article about Xcaret that I wrote a while back.
 I cannot recommend them enough.

 Recommended Reading about the area Riviera Maya: